tcalmant/ipopo/website-ipopo/source/reviews/shell.rst

            stdout.write('Counter = {0}'.format(self.counter))

-Now you can install this bundle and use the commands *counter:more*, *counter:less* and *counter:print*.
+Now you can install this bundle and use the commands *counter.more*, *counter.less* and *counter.print*.